Trauma-Informed Practice for Teaching Artists

 Over the course of five, half-day sessions, a cohort of up to 12 teaching artists will deeply engage in rigorous presentations by leaders in trauma-informed practice and its application in a range of artistic disciplines.
 Participants will be asked to complete outside reading and reflection questions and, when possible, test the strategies they are learning in real time in their classrooms.

-Teaching Artists must commit to attend all five, 4-hour training sessions in Center City Philadelphia from 9:00am -1:00 pm on Saturdays.
+Teaching Artists must commit to attend all five, 4-hour training sessions which will take place via Zoom from 9:00am-1:00pn on:

 What you will learn